Middle Temple: The Hall

 Construction of Middle Temple Hall began in 1562 and was completed in the early 1570s.
 Its hammerbeam roof has been said to be the best in London.
 Queen Elizabeth I visited the hall in 1578, unannounced, to inspect the new building and listen to a debate between barristers.
 This is the earliest known visit of a reigning monarch to an Inn of Court.
 One of the tables at the end of the hall is traditionally said to have been made from the timbers of the Golden Hinde, the ship used by Sir Francis Drake to circumnavigate the world.
 Above the table is a massive painting of King Charles I thought to be a copy by Peter Lely of the original by Anthony van Dyck, and also portraits of Charles II, James II, William III, Elizabeth I, Queen Anne and George I. On the walls are panels bearing the coats of arms of Readers (senior members) dating back to 1597.

 The first recorded performance of Shakespeare's play Twelfth Night occurred in the hall on 2 February 1602.
 Shakespeare himself was probably present.

 The hall survived the Great Fire of London in 1666, but was damaged by bombing in the Second World War.

-Middle Temple Hall is at the heart of the Inn, and the Inn's student members are required to attend a minimum of 10 qualifying sessions, 6 of which must be attended in person at the Inn.
-Qualifying sessions, formerly known as "dinners", combine collegiate and educational elements and will usually combine a dinner or reception with lectures, debates, mooting, or musical performances.
+Middle Temple Hall is at the heart of the Inn, hosting several events per year for members of the Inn (and sometimes their guests), some of which also count as qualifying sessions for student members.

 Middle Temple Hall is also a popular venue for banqueting, weddings, receptions and parties.
-In recent years, it has become a much-used film location—the cobbled streets, historic buildings and gas lighting give it a unique atmosphere.
+In recent years, it has become a much-used film location, as has Middle Temple generally, because of its cobbled streets, historic buildings and gas lighting.